Ev1lT1g3r/rail-freight-route-mapping/README.md

-# UTC Rail Freight Route Mapping
+# Rail Freight Route Mapping

 A web application for finding optimal freight rail routes across North America.
 This interactive map-based tool allows users to select origin and destination terminals, configure route preferences, and visualize the top 3 best routes based on distance, operator preferences, and route characteristics.